GLIMS-RGI/rgi_user_guide/docs/regions/rgi13.md

 # 13: Asia, Central

-This region encompasses all glaciers ...
+This region encompasses all glaciers south of 46°N in the Tien Shan (also Tian Shan), the Pamir and the mountain ranges on the Tibetan Plateau but excluding those included in regions 14 and 15.
+We note that the RGI region name differs from what is typically used in other context.

 ```{admonition} Subregions
 :class: note, dropdown